Mind the gap: Men paid 18.6% more than women in Blighty tech sector

 Brit telco BT bucks trend.
 Yep, you heard that right

-The average gender pay gap across the largest tech and telecoms businesses is 18.6 per cent, an El Reg analysis of UK government stats has revealed.
+The average gender pay gap across the largest tech and telecoms businesses in the UK is 18.6 per cent, an El Reg analysis of government stats has revealed.

 That calculation was on the basis of the median hourly pay gap across 56 companies – so essentially comparing middle managers' earnings, rather than including the chief exec or cleaners' rates.